 Visitors can reach for the sky at this tree-level walk in the Hidden Lake Gardens.

-Opening in April, the project was designed to provide education, outreach, research, visitor experience, tourism and economic development opportunities.
-As the newest outdoorsy attraction, the new Canopy Walk is a must-see in this ultimate guide to Hidden Lake Gardens and the new Canopy Walk.
+Opening in April 2023, the project is designed to provide education, outreach, research, visitor experience, tourism and economic development opportunities.
+As the newest outdoorsy attraction, the new Canopy Walk is a must-see.

-Comprising three different environments — Tropical Dome, Arid Dome and Temperate House — the Hidden Lake Gardens Conservatory is essential for this ultimate guide to Hidden Lake Gardens and the new Canopy Walk.
+Comprising three different environments — Tropical Dome, Arid Dome and Temperate House — the Conservatory is an essential part of these stunning botanical gardens.

-Visitors can indulge in Conservatory events such as the Spring Flower Bulb Show, displaying plants through March 26 from 10 a.m. to 4 p.m., closed Mondays.
+Visitors can indulge in Conservatory events such as the Spring Flower Bulb Show.
 This show highlights a spectacular showing of daffodils, hyacinths, tulips, amaryllis and other spring flowers inside the conservatory, bringing warmth back into the soul at the end of a cold Michigan winter.

 Other events at the conservatory include an Earth Day Celebration, where families can learn about the benefits of trees and observe a planting ceremony, and the opening of the Bonsai Courtyard on April 28.

-Arguably one of the most beautiful spots at Hidden Lake, you have to visit the Bonsai Courtyard during this ultimate guide to Hidden Lake Gardens and the new Canopy Walk.
+Arguably one of the most beautiful spots at Hidden Lake, you have to visit the Bonsai Courtyard.

 After spending the winter in the new bonsai storage facility, the bonsai return to Hidden Lakes for the spring and summer.
 The Elise MacCready Bonsai Collection features several evergreen and deciduous bonsai tee species, ranging from 40 to 100 years old.
 Many of the plants are native Michigan tree species.